MrGrasss/TeleBlitz-BestTelebot/README.md

     - Add members to group: This feature ensures that your clients are joined to the specified group before adding the scraped users.
 Within the 'adder' folder, you will find a configuration file where you can adjust the program's waiting time and the number of members to be added per client.
-Private groups are supported.
+While private groups are supported, channels are not yet supported.

+    - MassDM (Copy): This is the same as the mass forwarder except instead of forwarding we copy the given message and send it as a dm.
+There is an option to randomly edit your message on flags, see 'Change message randomly' below.

+    - Prevent MASSDM flags: In MassDM(copy) and Massforwarder you will find an option to change message on flags (only appears when using a channel), this adds random characters in between words while keeping emojis, links and markdown characters intact.
+For this you will need one client that has admin permissions with atleast "Edit Messages of Others" turned on.
+There is also an option called "changed_message_ratio" which is a percentage of how often a random character will be added, the higher the more characters. "change_group_url" will change the messageId behind a telegram group link to prevent flags, this is recommended to be used with having your actual promo message in that telegram group that you have used the link of.

     - Admin Promoter: This feature needs atleast one of your clients to be admin in the channel and your clients to have usernames.
 You can use the "Username Changer" to guarantee this works.
 You get to choose if the admin